Skip to main content

 • If the element is removed from the DOM, the unbind() method is called, which removes the --button-width property, ensuring there are no leftover styles.

-Shadow DOM Styling
+Shadow DOM styling

 Shadow DOM encapsulation ensures styles do not affect the global DOM.
-Meaning they apply only to your custom element and do not "leak" into the global styles.
-Conversely, styles from the global scope cannot accidentally modify the appearance of your custom element.
+They apply only to your custom element, and do not "leak" into the global styles.

-Some considerations for Shadow DOM Styling
+Here are some considerations for Shadow DOM styling:

-• Setting contain: content improves performance by signaling to the browser that the element's layout, painting, and size calculations are self-contained.
 This ensures the browser doesn't unnecessarily re-calculate styles or layout changes for the entire document if something inside the component changes.

 import {